cxl-reskit/cxl-reskit/README.md

 ## Special Purpose vs. General Purpose Memory

-The CXL consortium has counseled system UEFI and firmware developers to configure CXL memory as the EFI_CONVENTIONAL_MEMORY type with the EFI_MEMORY_SP attribute.
+The CXL consortium has counseled system BIOS and firmware developers to configure CXL memory as the EFI_CONVENTIONAL_MEMORY type with the EFI_MEMORY_SP attribute.
 By default, if your kernel is new enough (>= 5.12 TODO CHECK THIS) your CXL memory will appear as a DAX device (e.g. `/dev/dax0.0`).
 In that configuration, apps can map and use the memory via mmap from the DAX device, or by using more advanced DAX-related tools.

-If your UEFI did not apply the EFI_MEMORY_SP attribute, or if your kernel is too old, your CXL memory will appear as general purpose memory in a new NUMA node which has no local CPU cores associated with it.
+If your BIOS did not apply the EFI_MEMORY_SP attribute, or if your kernel is too old, your CXL memory will appear as general purpose memory in a new NUMA node which has no local CPU cores associated with it.
 More on all of this later (TODO hyperlink).

 ## Examining Configured CXL Memory